bpbond/R-data-workshop/R-data-workshop.md

 The newer `dplyr` package makes a different tradeoff: it specializes in data frames, recognizing that most people use them most of the time, and is extremely fast.

-`dplyr` also allows you to work with remote, out-of-memory data, using exactly the same tools, because dplyr will translate your R code into the appropriate SQL.
+`dplyr` also allows you to work with remote, out-of-memory databases, using exactly the same tools, because dplyr will translate your R code into the appropriate SQL.

 In other words, `dplyr` abstracts away *how* your data is stored.